 Read on to access the spreadsheet.

 My Peloton Bike Hack!
 How I saved $2,400 by using the Peloton App with a less expensive bike!
 Learn how…

 I am not so sure about this new Covid-19 “sports mask” that I bought for my outdoor Peloton runs/walks and family bike rides.
 Its a bit too Hannibal Lecter for my tastes…

 I did it!
-500 rides with my trusty Sunny Bike and the Peloton App (during a global pandemic).
+500 rides with my trusty Sunny Bike and the Peloton App (with the help of a global pandemic…).
 There were no shoutouts from the Peloton instructors, no balloons or fanfare but just a GIANT sense of accomplishment!
 I am SO happy to have hit this milestone.
 I am in the best shape of my life and have found a new community of friends along the way.

 Now that I have hit the 500 ride milestone I have decided to upgrade my bike.
 My Sunny still works great but I have decided to buy something a bit fancier now that I have proven to myself that I am in this for the long haul.
 Believe me, the Sunny was well worth my initial investment – per my math, it came out to about $0.75 per ride!
-What a bargain!
-Using your own bike with the Peloton App has a lot of advantages, price being one of them!
+Not too shabby.
+Using your own bike with the Peloton App has a lot of advantages, price being one of them.

 After a lot of debate between a Peloton and a Keiser M3i, please read on to see why I decided to buy the Keiser….

 This post contains updates to my original “Peloton Alternative” post.

 The Peloton Bike!
 I saw the commercials and was hooked.
 Over 10,000 on-demand group spinning classes right in the comfort of my own home?
 You mean I never have to find someone to watch my kids, get in a car and drive to the gym?
 A dream come true – sign me up!
 (Plus, I am assuming that it must come with a housekeeper because everyone’s homes seem so neat and tidy.)